-- If the sauce is too runny, mix another 1-2 teaspoons of cornstarch with same amount of water and add it to the Instant Pot.
+- If the sauce is too runny, mix another 1-2 teaspoons of cornstarch with the same amount of water.
+Add it to the Instant Pot.
 Please note, that the sauce will get thicker with time, so definitely wait a bit before adding more cornstarch.

 - You can add a touch of heat to this recipe if you prefer, by adding some Sriracha sauce or 1 teaspoon of red pepper flakes.

 - Using garlic will add amazing savory flavor to the overall sweeter dish, you can use more or less.